pycage/shellfish/doc/Main.md

 ## News

 ### August 2022
+* Some of the most common basic element types are preproduced and held in stock by `shellfish/declarative` for better element creation performance with Shui.
 * Elements derived from {@link html.Item} have the new bounding box properties `bboxX`, `bboxY`, `bboxWidth`, and `bboxHeight`.
 Using these usually gives a better performance than referencing particular members of the `bbox` property.